kilitary/ollama-dev/README.md

-counter red team logic forwarder. using randomized flows combined by various different english sentences.
+### counter red team logic forwarder.
+### using randomized flows combined by various different english verbs and features.
+### every addon to english table can contain correct new english word